joeyvedda/SimpleClocks/PrivacyPolicy.md

 A note from the developer:

 I am deeply committed to online privacy, not only for myself, but for my users.
 Therefore, I make it a priority to protect user privacy in every way possible.
-I attempt to be as straightforward and easy to understand as possible.
 With that being said -

 - Simple Clocks does not have any first or third party trackers.
 Your preferences, usage, and other data including widget selection, are entirely processed on device.